Saruulbuyan-Munkhtur/portfolio-website/src/markdown-pages/writing-solution.md

 With a clearer view of your problems, you can start developing your thoughts further.
 This is a self-enforcing process that either culminates in the end with a solution or more often even more questions to answer that’ll consist of the following:

-1. Questions that can be answered by a simple google search: What
+1. Questions that can be answered by a simple google search
-2. Questions that are different, but on par with the complexity of the original:
+2. Questions that are different, but on par with the complexity of the original
-3. Questions that are much more deep-rooted that’ll require much more reflection, critical thinking, and dare I say soul searching.
+3. Questions that are much more deep-rooted that’ll require much more reflection, critical thinking, and dare I say soul searching

-**Either which way, having done this, you’ll be much better off than before.** Keep going after these problems one by one.
+*Either which way, having done this, you’ll be much better off than before.* Keep going after these problems one by one.
 Split them up.
 Search for their root causes.
 Don’t leave a stone unturned.

 # **How to actually start writing**

 Writing is difficult, there’s no question there.
 However, it is in the pain of facing said difficulty where we’re able to start growing.
 It’ll be a difficult hurdle to overcome, but nothing worthwhile was ever easy.

-# “Writing is thinking.
+> “Writing is thinking.
 To write well is to think clearly.
 That’s why it’s so hard.” —**David McCullough**

 I never said it would be easy.
 I said that it will be effective.